What is MPEG2 and MPEG4, Difference between MPEG2 and MPEG4, MPEG4 DTH in India

 As explained in our DTH Basics page, the amount of data is greatly reduced when the TV picture is split into two parts.
 One part containing the fixed portions of the picture (called an 'I'-frame) and the other the moving portions of the picture (called a 'P'-frame).
 The fixed portions are transmitted only once till there are some movements or changes in that portion of the frame.
 The moving portions are transmitted at the same frame rate as the TV picture.
 The compressed TV signals are recombined by the satellite decoder STB.
 The single non-moving part ('i'-frame) is added to each of the moving frames ('P' frame) and the complete frames are sent to the TV by the satellite decoder STB.
 This method of compression drastically decreases the amount of data to be transmitted by the Satellite transponder.
 When recombined by the STB satellite receiver or decoder, there is very little loss of quality in the final picture.
 The two most popular compression and decompression technologies are called MPEG4 and MPEG2.
 We will compare MPEG2 vs MPEG4 here.

 MPEG4 was introduced in 1999 as an improved compression technology over the previous MPEG-2.
 MPEG-4 is a better compression technology and allows television channels to be compressed more.
 MPEG-4 combined with the new DVB-S2 (the second generation Digital Video Broadcasting Standard) allows DTH Operators to cut the bandwidth of TV channels by almost half of that used by MPEG-2 with DVB-S1 transmission.
-This means that with MPEG-4 compression, the DTH company can transmit almost twice the number of channels over the same Satellite Transponder.
+This means that with MPEG-4 compression, the DTH Company can transmit almost twice the number of channels over the same Satellite Transponder.
+Only DTH with MPEG4 technology in India

 Satellite Transponder rent costs are very high, considering the heavy investments in Satellites, Satellite launching by Rockets and high insurance costs due to the high risk of failure in placing a Satellite in orbit by a rocket launch.
 Rent payments of satellite transponders are the single most expensive item for a DTH operator, may be even more than 50% of his total costs.
 So being able to reduce this cost by almost half, is a major saving and a big advantage to those DTH companies adopting MPEG-4 technology especially when MPEG-4 is combined with DVB-S2.